blaze33/newco-legacy/README.md

 # Deploy your own fork

 Nothing's nicer than working code you can actually play with.
-This app has been designed to be easily hosted on heroku and some updates have been made to let it run on the cedar-14, the cedar-10 we used back in 2013 being deprecated.
-As such I followed the [Twelve-Factor App](https://12factor.net/) guidelines.
+The stack is old, Django 1.4 was all the rage in 2013.
+This app has been designed to be easily hosted on heroku and as such I followed the [Twelve-Factor App](https://12factor.net/) guidelines.

+Some recent updates have been made to let it run on the cedar-14 stack, the cedar-10 we used back in 2013 being deprecated.
 You will need a postgresql database [with hstore installed](http://stackoverflow.com/a/11584751/343834), `redis-server` needs to be installed too.

-Request for comments on the run / deploy part, your feedback is welcome → [issue 1](https://github.com/blaze33/newco-legacy/issues/1)

 ```
 git clone git@github.com:blaze33/newco-legacy.git